NicholeEsp/Softwear-development-tool-project/README.md

 1. Get a python virtual enviorment set up.
 Linux example using virtual env `virtualenv --python=3.11 .venv && source .venv/bin/activate`
 2. Install the project dependecies `pip install .`
 3. Run Project `streamlit run app.py`
+4. View the graphs and use check boxes to change the information shown on the graphs.